Your Survival Guide to Present and Past Tense Verbs

 Eles/Elas/VocêsThey were on holiday.Eles estiveram de férias.

-[!tip] Small preview: estava For ongoing states (tired, happy, etc.), Portuguese often uses another tense (called the imperfect tense).
+[!tip] A small preview: estava For ongoing states (tired, happy, etc.), Portuguese often uses another tense (called the imperfect).

 For example, “I was tired” is “estava cansada”, rather than “eu estive cansada”.

-This is beyond the scope of this article, but I’ve written a guide to the imperfect tense if interested.
+That’s beyond the scope of this article, but I’ve written a guide to the imperfect tense if you want to go deeper.

 Ser / Ir (to be / to go)